Pretty excited to answer some questions soon!

-I’m an Irish Pakistani who spent years living in both countries before moving to Manchester over nine years ago.
-I live with my plant family now.
+I’m an Irish Pakistani who spent years living in both countries before moving to Manchester ten years ago.
+I live with my husband and plant family now.
 I’ve been interested in psychology and the mind since I was 13 but I also love…

 In school I struggled with science subjects like chemistry and physics and didn’t think I could be a scientist- but because science is so big and varied I was able to do research in stuff I’m actually good at like biology and the brain.